Jim Steyer: Common Sense Media

 Founded in 2003, Steyer's nonprofit organization, Common Sense Media, focuses on the effects that media and technology have on young users.
 Steyer describes the group as "nutritional labeling of media".
 The leading national media advocacy group is financed by donations from foundations and individuals and fees from media partners.
 Common Sense Media distributes its content to more than 100 million US homes via partnerships with Comcast, Time Warner Cable, DIRECTV, NBC Universal, Netflix, Best Buy, Google, Yahoo!, AOL, Huffington Post, Fandango, Trend Micro, Verizon Foundation, Nickelodeon, and more.

 Steyer's advocacy has reached tens of millions of parents a month in articles, reviews and advice columns.
 Common Sense Media helps parents and their children to identify content that could be harmful to a younger audience.
 During a U.S. House of Representatives hearing in December 2021, Steyer claimed that Common Sense Media had 1.2 million registered teacher members.
-Their education programs focus on digital literacy and citizenship for students & parents and are in use in more than 90,000 schools across the U.S. Common Sense Media played a major role in the passage of the 2005 California law restricting the sale of violent video games, but was struck down by the Supreme Court.
+Their education programs focus on digital literacy and citizenship for students & parents and are in use in more than 90,000 schools across the U.S. Common Sense Media played a major role in the passage of a 2005 California law restricting the sale of violent video games, which was later struck down by the U.S. Supreme Court.

 In March 2012, the feature length documentary Bully was released into AMC Theatres with a "Pause 13+" rating designated by Common Sense Media.
 The film had previously been rated R by the MPAA.
 Under the new rating, AMC theaters allowed entrance to viewers under 17 provided they had a signed permission slip.

 In 2023, Steyer was a speaker at SXSW, representing Common Sense Media in the panel discussion How Teens Really Feel About Social Media.
 He was also a featured speaker at the 2023 Aspen Ideas Festival.

-In January 2024, the first annual Common Sense Summit on America’s Kids and Families was held, featuring speakers such as Vivek Murthy, Hillary Clinton, and Sam Altman.
+In January 2024, the first annual Common Sense Summit on America's Kids and Families was held, featuring speakers such as Vivek Murthy, Hillary Clinton, and Sam Altman.